 Quantum Mechanics Book

-This introductory quantum mechanics text is now being published by Cambridge University Press.
+This introductory quantum mechanics text is published by Cambridge University Press.
 It is

 intended both for physicists and for those from other